XEN9NE98/StrangerThings-Wikis/README.md

 2. **Login**: Access `/login.php` with email and password
 3. **Add Content**: Click "Add New [Item]" on any section
 4. **Edit Content**: Click "Edit" button on item cards
+   - A modal will appear pre-filled with the item's current data
 5. **Delete Content**: Click "Delete" (confirmation required)
 6. **Manage Account**: Click username → "Account Settings"
    - Update email/username